 What if I told you that lifting your XJ Cherokee can be done for as little as $400?
 Would that make you consider the lift kit a little more carefully?

 What if I also told you that the $400 lift kit is installed by a professional, so you do not have to do any mechanic work, and you know the kit is properly put in place?

 I bet you are now thinking hard and heavy about getting your XJ higher off the ground.

 How Much Does it Cost to Lift a Jeep Cherokee XJ?

 One thing you have to understand before you price a lift for your Jeep Cherokee is that there are a variety of lift styles.
-You have to make sure that you are pricing the type of lift that you really want, and not getting the price for something you never considered before.
+You have to ensure that you are pricing the type of lift you really want and not getting the price for something you never considered before.

 The Budget Boost Lift Costs Between $270 and $400

-This Jeep Cherokee budget boost lift is designed to allow you to use larger tires on your vehicle.
+This Jeep Cherokee budget boost lift allows you to use larger tires on your vehicle.
 It is not recommended if you do a lot of off-road driving in extreme locations because the spacers are not super touch.

 The Body Lift Costs Between $200 and $500

 This lift type will give you an additional clearance of one to three inches.
 It is created without the installation of new shocks, so it is one of the less expensive lift methods you can use on your Jeep Cherokee XJ.